adel-abdulazeem/MediPrep/README.md

 ## **Overview**

-**MediGuide** a comprehensive application that provides healthcare professionals with critical information on medication stability post-reconstitution, preparation guidelines, administration routes, and alerting notes.
+A comprehensive application that provides healthcare professionals with critical information on medication stability post-reconstitution, preparation guidelines, administration routes, and alerting notes.
 The application also includes a system for the Quality Control (QC) department to update and maintain data, ensuring that nursing staff have access to the most current information.

 ## Key Benefits of MediPrep
 - **Improve Patient Safety**: Enhance medication accuracy, leading to better patient outcomes and reduced complications.